If I Were Not Saved by God (Audio Essay)

 snared in sin and its enjoyments, ignorant of what my life would be.

-It’swho saves me; all God’s words have purified my heart.
+It’swho saves me; all have purified my heart.

-Through God’sand His chastisement, my corrupted disposition’s changed.
+Through God’s judgment and His chastisement, my corrupted disposition’s changed.

 All the word and truth God expresses, it has all given me new life.